 As part of the Stronger Super reform initiatives, ASIC became the registration body for approved SMSF auditors from 31 January 2013.
 This reform recognises the key gatekeeper role that approved SMSF auditors play.
 The objective of SMSF auditor registration is to raise the standard of SMSF audit competency and ensure there are minimum standards across the sector.
-Registration will identify, formally recognise and enable the provision of tailored support to those approved SMSF auditors that are currently producing high-quality audits.
-It will force those that lack the competence to conduct an SMSF audit to raise their standards or cease conducting SMSF audits.
+Registration identifies, formally recognises and enables the provision of tailored support to those approved SMSF auditors that are currently producing high-quality audits.
+It forces those that lack the competence to conduct an SMSF audit to raise their standards or cease conducting SMSF audits.

-Under the new regime, ASIC has responsibility for registering 'approved SMSF auditors', setting competency standards and imposing any administrative outcomes.
+Under the new regime, ASIC has responsibility for registering 'approved SMSF auditors', setting competency standards and imposing administrative sanctions on errant auditors.
 The Australian Taxation Office (ATO) will continue to monitor the conduct of SMSF auditors and may refer an auditor to ASIC so that ASIC can consider taking disciplinary action.

 From 31 January 2013, auditors have been able to apply for registration with ASIC.
 When registration is granted, ASIC registers the approved applicant on the ASIC register with a corresponding SMSF auditor number.
-The register is public, so for the first time SMSF trustees will be able to identify suitably qualified auditors to conduct an SMSF audit.
+This number is required to be included when making annual lodgements with the ATO.